SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     -   Note: In the case of unique primary table keys, the table cannot have entries with duplicate keys.
 If a duplicate is inserted, the insertion fails and the system field `sy-subrc` is set to 4.
-- What to use?
-The recommendation is the `INSERT` statement.
+- What to use (for standard tables)?
+With the `INSERT` statement, you are prepared for a potential change of internal table definitions.
 It covers all table and key types.
 Consider potential issues when you change table/key types, and you use `APPEND` in your code.
+The ABAP cheat sheet examples often use `APPEND` statements, as standard tables are frequently used and those considerations are not relevant here.
+Additionally, explore constructor expressions for adding lines to internal tables.

 </details>
 <br>